 Dimensions for closets vary by their purpose and the type of door used on the closet.
 For example, while the minimum walk-in closet size for a bedroom closet is approximately four feet by four feet, a walk in pantry closet can be smaller because the depth of the shelves will be shallower than than the depth needed for hanging clothing on hangers.
 Bigger is often better, but general guidelines for the absolute minimum closet sizes, excluding space for the door, are as follows:

-Minimum walk-in bedroom or coat closet:4’D x 4’W
+- Minimum walk-in bedroom or walk-in coat closet: 4’D x 4’W

 Is My Closet Big Enough?